 Camping in the Kananaskis is all about getting back to nature.
 You’ll feel a sense of privacy and peace here.
 The area is flush with mountain ranges and forests filled with evergreens and icy blue glacier lakes.

 Pretty much every site is near hiking and biking trails, fishing opportunities and wildlife viewing.
-Here’s a look at the main camping sites within the Kananaskis region.
+Here’s a look at the main Kananaskis camping sites.

 Located in Peter Lougheed Provincial Park, Elkwood Campground provides both RV and tent sites with lots of trees to provide privacy.
 The campground provides both power and water options or unserviced lots.
 Elkwood is a good base if you want to explore the Kananaskis Lakes, which it’s close to.

 The campground also offers interpretive programs, playgrounds, showers, bike and hiking paths and fire pits.
 For the showers, you need to use $2.00 tokens (credit cards are accepted) to take a 5-minute shower.
 More info including how to book can be found here.

 There are two things that are particularly great about Gooseberry Campground.
 First, it opens early and it stays open late in the season.
 You can camp here from the end of April until mid October.

 Second, there’s a ton of sites.
 Gooseberry offers over 80 sites that are first come, first served.
 They recently added power sites for RVs (51 of them), but Goosberry also offers 28 unserviced sites, plus 6 for walk-in tents.

 Its location couldn’t be prettier – right inGooseberry Provincial Recreation Area – which is about 10 km west of Bragg Creek and near the Elbow River.
 You’ll find lots of good fishing and hiking opportunities nearby.